Power to the People and the Beats: Public Enemy's Greatest Hits

 Power to the People and the Beats is a greatest hits album by hip hop group Public Enemy.

 Album information

-The collection represents the group's output during their time on Def Jam/Universal.
+The collection represents the group's output during its first tenure on Def Jam.

-The planned Power to the People and the Videos release was delayed due to legal issues with Universal.
+The planned Power to the People and the Videos release was delayed because of legal issues with Universal Music.

 Reception

 Uncut (p.
 130) – 4 stars out of 5 – "PE harnessed the power of chaos and rage more effectively than any punk or speed-metal merchant, were more articulate in their anger than any folk singer, were as righteous as any roots reggae or gospel singer."

 Mojo (p.
 132) – 4 stars out of 5 – "[With] squealing, clashing samples..."